Rennes on a Budget: A Hostel Owner's Guide to Brittany's Student City

 📍 GPS: 48.1067, -1.6802

 Newer, more designed, more expensive.
-The location is better—5 minutes from Place des Lices.
-The rooms have that Scandinavian-minimalist thing going on: white walls, wooden beds, clean lines.
+The location is better—five minutes from Place des Lices.
+The rooms have that Scandinavian-minimalist thing: white walls, wooden beds, clean lines.
 Some people love this.
-I find it slightly sterile, but that's personal taste.
+I find it slightly sterile, but I'm old enough to remember when hostels had personality and less plywood.

 The dorm beds have curtains, individual lights, and power outlets—small details that matter when you're sharing space with strangers.
 The private rooms are genuinely nice, worth the extra €10 over HI if your budget allows.